 The defendant's car was first sighted on the M6 and it was estimated she had travelled in the opposite direction at "crawling pace" for seven miles.

 When an officer pulled her over she appeared "dazed and confused and smelled strongly of intoxicants," Miss Carter said.

-She gave a breath test reading of 97mg of alcohol per 100ml - more than two-and-a-half times the legal limit of 35mg.'Possessed her'
+She gave a breath test reading of 97mg of alcohol per 100ml - more than two-and-a-half times the legal limit of 35mg.

 Virginia Hayton, defending, said her client could recall little of the incident after she had an argument following the meal.

 "Whatever possessed her to get into the car she does not know," she said.